infernojs/inferno-website/src/docs/guides/brunch.md

 # Brunch

+A modern JS skeleton with Inferno for Brunch.

 [Brunch](http://brunch.io/) is a builder.
 Not a generic task runner, but a specialized tool focusing on the production of a small number of deployment-ready files from a large number of heterogenous development files or trees.
 In this guide you'll find everything you need to know in order to get your next [Inferno](http://infernojs.org) project started using Brunch.